 Instructions for Participating in a Videoconference Hearing

 Pursuant to the First Amendment to Part 2 of Title 23 of the Official Compilation of Codes, Rules and Regulations of the State of New York (23 NYCRR §2.19), the Department of Financial Services (“DFS”, “Department”) is authorized to conduct adjudicatory hearings via videoconference.
 Instructions for participating in a Videoconference Hearing are included in the Citation/Notice of Hearing served on you; these instructions supplement the information provided in the Citation/Notice of Hearing.
 The Citation or Notice of Hearing includes the Event Number and Event Password for the Videoconference Hearing.
-To participate in a Videoconference Hearing you will need a computer or mobile device, as well as access to reliable high-speed Internet service.
+To participate in a Videoconference Hearing you will need a desktop or laptop computer and access to reliable high-speed Internet service.

 If you choose to participate in the Videoconference Hearing you must TEST your computer at least 48 HOURS BEFORE the hearing.
 Go to www.webex.com/test-meeting to conduct the test and verify audio and video capabilities.
 You must make sure you meet all system requirements and have all capabilities required as set forth below.